RamK2325/AutomationPractice/Readme.txt

 3. Webdriver wait can be implemented for the tests to wait for the element to appear before the closing the test.
 4. Screen shot after completing every test can be added for other tests too
 5. More page objects can be added in Login page Elements.cs file
+6. more comments to understand the test in a better way.
+7. Added release and other environments Uat app config so that the test can be run on different environments when running test through CI/CD tools.